openstack-archive/sahara-specs/specs/kilo/storm-integration.rst

     on Spark's but necessary changes will be made.
   * Storm doesn't rely on many configuration files, there is only one needed and it is used by all nodes.
-This configuration file is written in YAML and it should be dinamically written in the plugin since it needs to have the name or ip of the master node and also zookeeper node(s).
+This configuration file is written in YAML and it should be dynamically written in the plugin since it needs to have the name or ip of the master node and also zookeeper node(s).
 We will need PYYAML to parse this configuration to YAML.
 PYYAML is already a global requirement of OpenStack and will be added to Sahara's requirement as well.